Admin-7/Mr-Robot-techniques/Social-rules.md

 ## Keep it legal when in public; no requests for illegal activity.

 As an explicitly anarchist political space, we are immediately suspicious of anyone, especially newcomers or people we don't know well, asking us to do illegal things.
 This is not to say that everyone who does this is a fed—many people do not even realize just how deeply rooted in universal criminality this country's legal regime is, especially when it comes to computer activity—but we have good reasons to be careful.
 Please don't make it easy for the State's agents to entrap you.
-And please don't ask to hack on your behalf.
+And please don't ask us to hack on your behalf.

 ## Within reason, assume good faith; no badjacketing.